 Ms. Rezanka replied it's a neighborhood road.
 She said the County will require them to make improvements and they will do whatever the County requires.
 If they want it re-paved, if they want sidewalks, that is a site plan issue, as are most of the issues before the board.
+The residents here would have her client engineer the entire project before coming for rezoning and that's not the way it's done.
+The engineering for the project will cost \$250,000 and in fact, the law says they don't have to tell the board exactly what they are doing, only that they want to develop it.
 The neighbors are asking for things that are not feasible to be done nor are they required.
 The wildlife will be managed as the law allows.
 If there are gopher tortoises and if the aren't already diseased they will be relocated; if they are diseased you are not supposed to relocate them, you're supposed to bury them, which is worse.
+Whatever the County, Fish and Wildlife, and DEP requires, they will do.
 She stated the property is already allowed to have 156 units, so that wildlife would be impacted if built with what is allowed today.
 This is an issue of changing for the smaller lots, allowing for manufactured homes, which will be built to withstand 100 mph winds, because that is what HUD requires in the area.
+Some of the existing mobile homes in the area are very old and are of more concern than the new requirements because of the new standards.
 The developer will spend \$14 million on the development and it will not impact anyone's taxes but the developer's and the owner of the project.
-School concurrency is not an issue because they are not required to do a school concurrency at this point, and when the property is developed they will pay school impact fees.
+Individual home values are based upon increases by the Property Appraiser; the standard construction is not going to be appraised next to a manufactured home.
+School concurrency is not an issue because they are not required to do a school concurrency at this point, and when the property is developed they will pay school impact fees that help with the schools.
+As to the buffer and the setbacks, they don't manage the subdivision code, but the subdivision code does have a 15-foot natural buffer that can't be impacted by the developer.
 The rear setbacks for TR-1 are the same as the rear setbacks for RU-1-11, which exists, and the same as RU-1-9 to the north.
 She stated all of the engineering issues are subdivision and site plan issues; they do not have to come before the board with a complete subdivision plan and engineered standards to build.
 The property value decreases are speculative, there is no indication that will happen.
 There are already manufactured homes in Clearview Terrace and Cedar Lake.
+The residents are concerned because they don't want change and they don't know what's going in there even though they've been given concept plans and her clients have been very open about what's going on there, and that's how they know it's a rental complex, but there are rentals in the other neighborhoods.

 Ms. Porter-Hyde stated one of the speakers was concerned about the base of the manufactured homes, and asked if they would be on a concrete base.
 Mr. Dottore replied they will be on cement pads.
+Ms. Rezanka stated it can be in the BDP if that is what the board wants.